 US-101 connects San Francisco, the Peninsula, and Silicon Valley.
 It is an important piece of the regional and local transportation network, serving as an essential link to support regional economic activity and access between communities.
-The purpose of the US-101 Mobility Action Plan (MAP) is to build on infrastructure and mobility improvements already planned and identify near-term policies, programs, and technological solutions that address unreliable and inequitable mobility challenges on the corridor today.
+The purpose of the US-101 Mobility Action Plan (MAP) is to build on infrastructure and mobility improvements already planned and identify near-term policies, programs, and technological solutions that address unreliable access and mobility challenges on the corridor today.
 To do so, regional coordination across jurisdictional, county, and transit service area lines is needed.
-The MAP engaged with a broad set of decision makers to identify actions centered around equity-based, non-infrastructure improvements to increase access, support the economy, and enable social mobility.
+The MAP engaged with a broad set of decision makers to identify actions centered around non-infrastructure improvements to increase access, support the economy, and enable social mobility.
 These improvements will respond to five foundational problems:

 US-101 is not moving as many people as it could

 US-101 causes public health burdens and mobility constraints for nearby communities

 Congestion, unpredictability, health, and limited transportation options present challenges for all — but low-income households, shift-based workers, and caregivers are more vulnerable

 The US-101 Study Corridor

 Mobility Action Plan Goals

 The ideal US-101 corridor serves the region equitably

 Offer reliable travel times